 Our Data Protection Policy lays out the approach for Tenax Schools Trust, as the Data Controller, to data protection.
 We recognise the importance of protecting the personal data we are entrusted with, and this policy sets out how we comply with relevant legislation.
 It will apply to personal information regardless of the way it is used, recorded and stored and whether it is held in paper files or electronically.
-This policy follows the Department for Education's guidance for data protection in schools and multi-academy trusts (updated 3 April 2024).
+This policy follows the Department for Education's guidance for data protection in schools (updated 20 March 2025).

-If you have any queries about this Policy, please contact our Data Protection Officer, Catherine Dottridge (contact details below)
+If you have any queries about this Policy, please contact our Data Protection Officer, Catherine Dottridge (contact details below).